rbdannenberg/arco/doc/ugens.md

 **Fader** is used as a smoothly varying gain control.
 See also **Smooth**.

+When a fade ends and all goals and outputs are zero, and if termination is enabled, then after the tail delay (if any), `ACTION_EVENT | ACTION_END | ACTION_TERM` is sent.
+If goals are not zero, some output will be non-zero and `ACTION_EVENT` is sent.
+Note that `fader` does not test all outputs for zero unless `CAN_TERMINATE` is set, so you will never get `ACTION_EVENT | ACTION_END` without `ACTION_TERM`.

+As always, an action message is only sent if action_id is set and `status & mask` is non-zero.

 `/arco/fader/new id chans input current` - Create an envelope-controlled multiplier.
 The initial gain is `current` (replicated if there are more than one channel).